UK court rules in favor of US in appeal to extradite Julian Assange | DW | 10.12.2021

 WikiLeaks founder Julian Assange faces a lifetime behind bars if he is extradited and found guilty in the US

-The US government has won its appeal against a court decision which halted the extradition of Wikileaks founder Julian Assange.
+The US government has won its appeal against a court decision that halted the extradition of Wikileaks founder Julian Assange.

 The case will now go back to the lower court, where the matter will be heard again.

-Before that sentence, he was hauled out of the Ecuadorian Embassy by British authorities after his citizenship was revoked.
+Before the sentence, he was hauled out of the Ecuadorian Embassy by British authorities after his citizenship was revoked.

-Assange's fiancée and mother of his two children, Stella Moris, expressed hope that her partner would be home for Christmas in a post on Twitter.
+Assange's fiancee, Stella Moris, expressed hope that he would be home for Christmas in a post on Twitter.
 "I hope the High Court will bring this abusive and vindictive extradition to an end today so that that our children will be able to spend Christmas with their father."

+Rights groups have been quick to respond to the court's decision.
+Nils Melzer who is special rapporteur on torture at the UNHCR, expressed his disappointment to DW, especially with Friday marking International Human Rights Day.

+“Its disappointing of course, especially to get such disastrous news on International Human Rights Day, because this judgement clearly goes against anything the universal declaration of human rights stands for.”

 The Australian is wanted on 18 charges in the United States and faces a maximum 175-year sentence if convicted.